The Laurencekirk Development Trust

 More simply, we want to make life in Laurencekirk even better.
-We aim to harness our assets, the people of Laurencekirk, to take more responsibility for our own destiny by delivering the sort of things identified in our recent “Community Vision Statement“.
+We aim to harness our assets, the people of Laurencekirk, to take more responsibility for our own destiny by delivering the sort of things identified in our “Community Vision Statement“.
 This was based on the ideas and aspirations of residents of the area who regard Laurencekirk as “our town”.

 How can you be involved?